Marine Conservation Volunteering

 - Add your identification photos to the online database

 There may be opportunities to visit some of the local fishing villages and meet with the local community, to understand their daily lives and challenges.
-There will be regular beach clean-ups, which volunteers will also participate in.
+There could also be regular beach clean-ups, which volunteers will also participate in.

 - Enjoy dhow tours of the estuary surrounding Inhambane, where you can find sea stars, sea moths and sea horses, all whilst snorkelling